Inbasivabalan/Language-identification/README.md

 Each row of the dataset contains a text sample and its corresponding language.
 The languages included in the dataset are English, Spanish, French, Tamil and etc..,

-Dependencies
-This project requires the following dependencies:
-Python 3.7 or higher

-pandas
-scikit-learn
-numpy

 To install the required dependencies, run the following command:

 pip install -r requirements.txt